memseer/docs.memseer.com/docs/guides/data_management.md

 ![](../../assets/images/guides/import_export/item_events.png)

-Next, scroll to the bottom of the page and find the "Export" button on the right side.
+Next, scroll to the bottom of the page and find the "Export Data" button on the right side.

 ![](../../assets/images/guides/import_export/events_export.png)

-Click "Export", then select "Data".
+Click "Export Data".
 The events file will be saved to your device under the item's name, for example:
 `Miata GT.csv`

 #### Exporting Events with Attachments